Top 10 Scary Halloween Games & Rituals You'd Have to Be Crazy to Try

-The person then start holding up matches, one at a time, saying, "Show me the light or leave me in darkness."
+The person then starts holding up matches, one at a time, saying, "Show me the light or leave me in darkness."
 If there's any whispering, the player lights the match immediately and is just supposed to stand there holding burning matches.
-The big no-no rule is to not turn around-- if the player looks behind him at any time, he will be dragged into eternal darkness.
+The big no-no rule is that he must not turn around—if the player looks behind him at any time, he will be dragged into eternal darkness.

-One little warning is that the match might light on its own-- if that don't leave a brick in your pants, I don't know what will.
-When he's had enough brick-crapping, the player can exit the closet.
+One little warning is that the match might light on its own—if that don't leave a brick in your pants, I don't know what will.
+When he's had enough, the player can exit the closet.

 As a lovely parting gift, your closet is now permanently haunted by a demon.
 Congrats!

 2. Dry Bones

 Dry Bones is a demon—he likes to play hide and seek with you, and if you win he can be generous.
 This game is so dangerous that just thinking about it can summon Dry Bones to you before you’re even ready to start the game (and if you think that’s happened, get the hell out of the house until morning).
 But to properly begin a game, you’re supposed to summon Dry Bones with a match in the bathroom and invite him in to play at precisely 12:01 AM while you think of a prize you want (and it must be something realistic).

 Dry Bones will make his presence known by moaning—and at that point, try not to make any sudden movements.
 Get to your hiding place and wait it out.
 If he doesn’t find you by 3 AM, you can come out and tell him to leave.
 That’s how you win.
 Your wish will be sitting outside your front door in the morning.